maciejmikosik/logbuddy/doc/md/documentation.md

     List[string].get(0)
     returned string

 This works as long as you cast that proxy only to public superclass and peeled interfaces.
-Trying to cast proxy to original non-public class causes `ClassCastException`.
+Casting proxy to original non-public class causes `ClassCastException`.
+In those cases simpler aproach is to skip decoration of problematic instances by using `TryingDecorator`.

 `ComponentsDecorator` allows you to decorate fields of an object and elements of an array.
 It uses reflection to read value of each field/element, decorate it using provided `Decorator` and sets it back.